Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 > [Info] By default, the payments methods *debit card*, *credit card* and *PayPal* are preset.

+- [Speichern]
+    Click this button to save any changes.

 - *Key*
     Enter the key of the payment method.
 The following keys are available: